We want to lend to members, but sometimes we have to say ‘No’

 When do we mostly say ‘no’?

-Most refusals are for Standard or Personal Loan requests.
-These are made to members who have little in the way of savings, though they have repaid a loan before.
-The Standard Loan has its place: it should generally be used for borrowing you have not planned, like repairs to a car, or replacing a broken fridge.
+Most refusals are for Personal Loan requests.
+The Personal Loan is for members who have little in the way of savings, though they have repaid a loan before.
+The Personal Loan has its place: it should generally be used for borrowing you have not planned, like repairs to a car, or replacing a broken fridge.

 If planning ahead is not possible and we just said ‘no’ ask us why: we’ll always give you the reason.
 Maybe we’ll say ‘yes’ to a smaller loan.

-The Standard Loan comes at some of our higher rates of interest.
+The Personal Loan comes at some of our higher rates of interest.
 If some planning is possible, you’ll always do better with a Loyalty Loan.

 What makes the Loyalty Loan a better choice?

 Members who qualify for a Loyalty Loan have been saving for at least 3 months and they have saved at least £100, so we know these members can afford to set aside some money for saving or repayments.
 Clearly that gives us more confidence when we lend, and with that confidence, comes a lower rate of interest.

 We still need to check the loan is affordable, so we will ask questions about your income and fixed expenses to check the loan makes financial sense within your budget.